Tipser/slate/source/includes/_tipser-widget.md

 The recommended place to add the script is the end of the <code>body</code> tag of your page.
 </aside>

+If you are hosting your page on a CMS like Wordpress, one common pattern to load this script is to include it in a footer element of your page.
+If you are hosting your page on a web server, you may need to ask you web developers to include the snippet.

 The only part of the script really interesting for you is between the curly brackets (`{` and `}`).
 It is a list of configuration parameters, like `posId` and `lang`, and your are free to modify to fine-tune the look and behavior of Tipser widgets on your page.
 (The remaining code examples will only include that part).
 A complete index of all the supported options can be found in [All configuration options](#all-configuration-options) section.